SherRao/MuSpace/docs/SPMP.md

 <img src="https://en.meming.world/images/en/0/0d/In_Terms_Of_Money%2C_We_Have_No_Money.jpg" width="256" />

-<p>This project is solely dependent on the time and cost of the developers.
-No monetary funding is given or needed, All resources (frameworks, APIs) are free and open source.</p>
+<p>This project is solely dependent on the time and cost of the developement team.
+No monetary funding is given or needed for this project.
+All resources (frameworks, APIs) are free and open source.</p>